-Submit a hard-copy and soft-copy report quantifying the errors introduced by the rounding-offs in using finite-precision mantissas in the logarithms of the EVCs.
+Submit a hard-copy report quantifying the errors introduced by the rounding-offs in using finite-precision mantissas in the logarithms of the EVCs.

+Tabulate the number of true positives, true negatives, false positives, and false negatives (use the formulas given) for various combinations of n and m and v.
+Calculate the rate of errors for false positives and for false negatives (use the given formulas), for various combinations of n and m and v.
 Use graphs, and other forms of charts liberally.
 Decide what makes sense to present as results.
-For example, you may want to plot the percentage error rate (or degree of accuracy) of false negatives and false positives of the causality relation, for various n and m (and also try for different v and b).
+For example, you may want to plot the percentage error rate (or degree of accuracy) of false negatives and false positives of the causality relation, for various n and m and v.
 In addition, you can also use tables to present your data about the number and percentages of false positives and false negatives.

-For the settings of n and m, you may have to experiment with the values, to see which ranges give meaningful results.
-(Also, what is a reasonable choice of v and b.)
+For the settings of n and m, you may have to experiment with the values, to see which ranges give meaningful results. v should typically be much larger than n for steady-state to set in.
 If you run out of system resources, you may need to revise the values chosen.

 Analyze and explain the trends and observations you make about your data.
 Document all the design choices you made in the project, and how you implemented the main procedures.
 Make recommendations for enhancing the algorithm pseudo-code to further improve the accuracy.
-(For example, what choice b and m user should choose when using logarithms of EVCs.
+(For example, what choice of m user should choose when using logarithms of EVCs.
 Or, when taking antilogarithms, what extent of rounding-off to use.)